jardabezdek/ffc-backend/README.md

 ## :construction_worker_man: Setup

-We leverage AWS CDK to define AWS services for data storage and transformation.
+The AWS CDK is leveraged to define AWS services for data storage and transformation.

+### :wrench: Local development

 The project follows a standard Python project setup.
 Upon initialization, a virtualenv is created within the project, stored under the `.venv` directory.
 To set up the virtualenv, assuming